Attorney at Law

 Katie graduated law school in 2008 with high distinction.
 She was a judicial clerk for the Justice William Connolly of the Nebraska Supreme Court before launching her career in private practice with a focus on serving families and businesses.
 In addition to her experience in divorce and family law, Katie has extensive expertise in estate and gift planning, probate and estates, and trust administration.
 She is also experienced in advising business clients on issues from operations to the division of business assets upon the dissolution of a business or relationship.

 Katie is a committed listener for her clients and for causes.
 When you experience Katie’s calm presence, you know it comes from her knowledge, her experience, and her wholehearted commitment to excellence at every step of the process.
 Because she hears what matters most to you, Katie is a powerfully effective voice in the courtroom.

-Katie is an active member of the Nebraska State Bar association, past chair of the Women and the Law section and now serving on the executive committee of the Real Estate, Tax, and Probate section.
+Katie is an active member of the Nebraska State Bar association and Nebraska’s Academy of Collaborative Professionals, in the past she served on the executive committee of the Real Estate, Tax, and Probate section and is now serving on the executive committee for the Women and the Law section.
 Katie is also admitted to the United States District Court and the 8th Circuit Court of Appeals.

 Katie’s concern for families is also reflected in her years of public service and community involvement.
 She has served as a member of the board of directors for Family Services, PAC2Daycare, and Capital Humane Society.
 She is a graduate of Leadership Lincoln and a former CASA (Court Appointed Special Advocate) volunteer on behalf of abused and neglected children.

-Katie’s favorite way to spend her free time is traveling with her husband and three children.
+Katie’s favorite way to spend her free time is traveling with her husband and four children.

 Click HERE to schedule an initial consultation with Katie.